Allergy Relief D12 Side Effects

 Generic Name: loratadine / pseudoephedrine

-Note: This page contains information about the side effects of loratadine / pseudoephedrine.
-Some of the dosage forms included on this document may not apply to the brand name Allergy Relief D12.
+Note: This document contains side effect information about loratadine / pseudoephedrine.
+Some of the dosage forms listed on this page may not apply to the brand name Allergy Relief D12.

 For the Consumer